DanielCardonaRojas/dotfiles/readme.md

 To fully use this vimrc we have to do the following:

 - Install Plug (a minimalistic vim plugin manager) running the shell command.
-- Install Mac terminal solarized [profile][solarizedTerminal], downloading the solazirized.zip from [here][solarizedTerminal].
+- Install Mac terminal solarized profile, downloading the solazirized.zip from [here](http://ethanschoonover.com/solarized).
 There should be a osx-terminal.app-colors-solarized folder.
 Import this to osx terminal profiles.

 - Install Pandoc to do markdown conversions.